Bobbias/CsLox/README.md

 # Progress

-Current progress corresponds with the end of Chapter 7: Evaluating Expressions.
+Current progress corresponds with the end of Chapter 8: Statements and State.

 # Dependencies